 That can happen in motherhood.

-Your kids get used to ruling the roost and to be a parent, dictated too by little people who have no consideration, no reason to their requests half the time and have no intention of handing over the reigns, I can tell you now, it is absolutely exhausting.
+Your kids get used to ruling the roost and to being a parent, dictated to by little people who have no consideration, no reason for their requests half the time and have no intention of handing over the reigns, I can tell you now, it is absolutely exhausting.

 To be honest with you I don’t think I have seen yet parents who aren’t ruled by their children.